YannickGalow/Zentra-iOS/README.md

 # Zentra iOS

-A modern iOS application with liquid glass design featuring Hypixel Skyblock integration, Discord webhook logging, and advanced theming system.
+A modern iOS application with liquid glass design.
+Current purpose and identity are yet to be determined.

 ---